List of stadtholders in the Low Countries: Duchy of Brabant

 The Duchy of Brabant had no stadtholder, since the governor-general administered this region directly from Brussels.
 William of Orange once proposed to appoint a kind of stadtholder (he called it superintendent) to be able to persuade the States of Brabant to obey, because without the stadtholder the States could act too independently.
 He implied that he himself would be a good candidate for the office.
 However, his proposal was rejected by Granvelle.
 At the Entry of William of Orange to Brussels in September 1577, Orange did receive the medieval title of ruwaard from the hands of the States of Brabant, which came down to a stadtholdership, but mainly had symbolic value.

+Prince-Bishopric of Cambrai

+Although the Prince-Bishopric of Cambrai (Kamerijk) or Cambrésis was not formally part of the Habsburg Netherlands but was sovereign and directly under the emperor, the emperor was also always from the House of Habsburg, and the city of Cambrai had had a Spanish garrison as its occupation since 1543.
+The Spanish Habsburgs therefore appointed governors (stadtholders) over Cambrai who were not answerable to the prince-bishop residing in Le Cateau-Cambrésis.